chauff/cse1500-web-transcripts/index.md

 CSE1500 is the **Web and Database Technology course**, that first-year students of the Bachelor Computer Science and Engineering take at [TU Delft](https://www.tudelft.nl/).

 The responsible instructor of the web technology part is Associate Prof. [Claudia Hauff](https://chauff.github.io/).
-Inquiries about the course content, exams and so on should be emailed to `cse1500-ewi@tudelft.nl` - this email reaches all responsible course instructors.
-If you have questions specifically about the web technology part of the course, do not forget to add *[web]* to your email subject to reach Claudia Hauff.
-Questions regarding your performance or grades need to come from your TU Delft email address.
+Inquiries about the course content, exams and so on should be emailed to `cse1500-ewi["at"]tudelft.nl`; this email reaches all responsible course instructors.
+If you have questions specifically about the web technology part of the course, do not forget to add `[WEB]` to your email subject to reach Claudia Hauff.
+Questions regarding your performance or grades in the course need to come from your TU Delft email address.

 This website contains **all materials of the web technology part** of the course.
-We opted to not distribute the materials via Brightspace due to the many code examples that are much more easily maintained and updated on GitHub.
+We opted to distribute the materials via GitHub due to the many code examples that are much more easily maintained and updated on a platform made for this purpose.
 With a modern browser, you can use highlighting and note-taking in the browser.
 All data is stored in your browser's localStorage: this means that **no data (highlights/notes) leaves your machine**.
-Be aware though that all this data is deleted when you clear your browser's history/cookies/storage!
+Be aware though that all this data is deleted when you clear your browser's storage.

 We cover the following languages: HTTP, HTML, CSS as well as JavaScript on the client- and server-side.
-Our *web stack* or web application stack, i.e. the software setup we use to implement web applications, is rather minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).
+Our *web application stack*, that is, the software setup we use to implement web applications, is rather minimalistic: it consists of [Node.js](https://nodejs.org/en/), [express](http://expressjs.com/), [axios](https://github.com/axios/axios) and [ws](https://github.com/websockets/ws).

-In the five weeks of the web technology lectures we can only cover the web programming fundamentals (and thus chose a small application stack).
+In the five weeks of the web technology lectures we can only cover the web programming fundamentals and thus chose a small application stack.
 If you want to get a comprehensive overview of the set of languages, technologies and frameworks a frontend or backend web engineer should be familiar with, take a look at the [web developer roadmap - 2020](https://github.com/kamranahmedse/developer-roadmap).

 ## Table of contents <!-- omit in toc -->
 - [Recommended book :closed_book:](#recommended-book-closedbook)